About us

 Professional Midwife

-She became a Professional Midwife at the Escuela de Parteras Profesionales de CASA (Professional Midwife School of CASA) in San Miguel Allende.
+She became a Professional Midwife at the Professional Midwife School CASA in San Miguel Allende.
 She is native to the municipality of Las Margaritas, Chiapas.
-She is bilingual, a speaker of the indigenous language Chu'j.
-Specialist in the care of women of reproductive age, in prenatal care, birth and postpartum care.
-She also provides birth preparation classes to women and families.
+Bilingual, and speaker of the indigenous language Chu'j.
+Specialist in the care of women of reproductive age, prenatal care, birth and postpartum care.
+She also provides birth preparation classes to women and families

 Samantha Martínez